yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 <!--more-->

+{% picture /images/2014/11/monty-python-argument-sketch.png 0 Monty Python's Flying Circus, TV Series (1969-1974) %}

 ## Keep It One-on-One

-Each ticket is a link between two people: problem specifier and problem solver.
+Each ticket (aka "bug") is a link between two people: problem specifier and problem solver.
 If it is a bug, I'm reporting it &mdash; you're solving it.
 If it is a question, I'm asking for an explanation &mdash; you're explaining.
 If it is a task, I'm ordering you to do it &mdash; you're doing it.
 In any case,